 The Income Approach is commonly used to value companies that generate income available for distribution to shareholders.
 Common valuation methods within this approach include the Discounted Cash Flow and Capitalized Cash Flow Methods.

-The Discounted Cash Flow Method is preferred in situations where the business has not yet stabilized, and reliable long-term financial forecasts are available.
+The Discounted Cash Flow Method is preferred in situations where the business has not yet stabilized, and reliable long-term financial forecasts are not available.
 The difficulty with this approach relates to the complexity associated with developing such forecasts.

 The Capitalized Cash Flow Method is preferred where the business has matured, and operating results have stabilized enough that it is possible to estimate a single level of maintainable discretionary after-tax cash flows that may be capitalized into perpetuity to produce a present value sum.